 In your e-mail program, enter the recipient, subject, and any text you want to add, then send the e-mail.

-File > Send > E-mail as OpenDocument (Text, Spreadsheet, or Presentation) has the same effect.
+File > Send > E-mail as OpenDocument [Text, Spreadsheet, or Presentation] has the same effect.

 If you choose E-mail as Microsoft [Word, Excel, or PowerPoint], LibreOffice first creates a file in one of those formats and then opens your e-mail program with the file attached.